 Volunteer Service is defined as assisting where needed and does not necessarily address a social issue.
 Although these hours are not recorded on the transcript, students can keep a log of these activities for use when applying for college, job applications, awards and scholarships other than Bright Futures.

-Florida Academic Scholars - 100 hours of community service
+Florida Academic Scholarship - 100 hours of community service

-Florida Medallion Scholars - 75 hours of community service
+Florida Medallion Scholarship - 75 hours of community service

-Florida Gold Seal Vocational - 30 hours of community service
+Florida Gold Seal Vocational Scholarship - 30 hours of community service

-- Students must complete a Community Service Proposal Form and submit it for approval to the Community Service Designee at the school site prior to beginning the service.
+- For community service hours, students must log into Profferfish, complete the Community Service Proposal and submit it for approval to their high school prior to beginning the service.

 - Projects done during the summer before beginning 9th grade will be considered if a proposal is submitted and approved by the high school the student plans to attend.